pantheon-systems/documentation/source/content/sso-organizations.md

 ## Manage Users

-Pantheon organization administrators can [manage sites and teams with the Organization Dashboard](/guides/legacy-dashboard/org-dashboard).
+Pantheon organization administrators can manage sites and teams with the Professional Workspace.
 Automated user provisioning isn't available.

 ## Configure your IdP